Preparing the house for Christmas!

 Christmas isn’t just the decorations that we put up though, or the Christmas cards we send and the gifts we give and receive; it’s about spoiling all our senses; sight, taste (all those yummy treats), hearing (Michael Buble’s Christmas songs are currently on my stereo), touch (my children seem to want to touch the Christmas tree every half an hour or so!!) and smell!!!!
 When you think of Christmas, what smells do you think of?
 Mulled wine, cinnamon, roast chestnuts, oranges, pine trees . . . with the new Zoflora Winter Spice you can make sure that your house is clean and germ-free whilst creating the aroma of Christmas.
 Zoflora is an antibacterial disinfectant.
 It is 99.9% of bacteria and viruses, just what we need right now.
 It also contains powerful odour eliminating properties too so your house will smell fresh and Christmassy.

 The White Company – Winter Botanical Candle

 Whilst shopping in Queensgate at the weekend, I was drawn in by The White Company pop-up shop and the warm, inviting aroma of their Winter Botanical Candle.
 Imagine curling up in an armchair whilst the scents of cinnamon and clove warm your senses and fresh orange calms your mood.

-The large candle is infused with cinnamon sticks, red berries and orange slices which makes it very pretty and Christmassy too.
+The large candle is infused with cinnamon sticks, red berries, and orange slices, making it very pretty and Christmassy.

 Cosy up for Christmas